CephalofairGames/frosthaven-faq/index.md

 **Item 077** - <span class="hidden">**Chaos Cannon** - If you create a Water hex with this item, it is always Difficult Terrain unless the scenario specifies otherwise.</span>

+**Item 078** - <span class="hidden">**Balanced Scales** - This item can be used on attacks granted to you on others' turns.
+If so, it is still available for use on your turn.
+Either way, it will be flipped (once) at the end of your turn.
+Technically, the other side could be used like this too.</span>

 **Item 084** - <span class="hidden">**Stamina Potion** - Level X cards are Level 1 cards for all purposes.</span>

 **Item 093** - <span class="hidden">**Glancing Potion** - You use this potion after a Null modifier is drawn.
 You do not need to announce it beforehand.